 Once planned to your preference, the best route is shown on a suitably scaled map.
 As with 'Navigate to...', you can now select the 'Route' button to explore the detailed route instructions, as detailed in 'View route' below.
 Finally, select 'Done' to return to the main navigation view.

 If you already have a route planned, you can explore it in various ways by choosing 'View route' .

 Choose 'Browse as text' for a simple list of the junctions involved and the distances (or times, use the 'Options' button to change the numbers shown) between them.
 Selecting an individual junction from this display or using 'Browse as images' instead presents each junction in 3D, with your turn instruction clearly marked.
 Use and to move backwards and forwards through your planned route.

 Along similar lines, but animated, is 'Show route demo' , which simulates your journey at anything up to 500% of 'real time' (chosen using a simple slider).
 This works well for journeys within a town or city, but you'll prefer to use 'Browse as images' , mentioned above, for any journey of significant length.
 To stop the animation, choose 'View route' and then 'Stop route demo' .

-Tip: When browsing a route as images, tap on the center of the touchscreen to switch between 2D and 3D views of each junction.
+Tip: When browsing a route as images, tap on the centre of the touchscreen to switch between 2D and 3D views of each junction.

 Finally, you can view your planned route on a traditional map, viewed from above.
 Choose 'Browse map of route' to overlay the route onto a map that you can zoom and scroll around.
 See the chapter 'Maps' for more details of using this display to your advantage.
 Or choose 'Show route summary' to display again the graphical overview of your route that was shown when it was first calculated.